Cost of Setting Up a Company in Vietnam

 | Soft / Delay Costs | Variable |

-ASEAN-focused firms should budget conservatively, especially if they’re using Vietnam as a regional hub.
+ASEAN-focused firms should budget conservatively, especially if they are using Vietnam as a regional hub.
 Capital assumptions here should be stress-tested against market volatility and regulatory changes.

 8. Strategic Conclusion + Next Step

-Vietnam’s cost structure is competitive within ASEAN.
+Vietnam’s cost structure remains highly competitive within ASEAN.
 However, it is not friction-free.
-Its real economic advantage shows up when planning for:
+Its real economic advantage shows up when planning for long-term scalability, local compliance foundations, and establishing a capital runway for 18 to 24 months.

 Understanding the full cost of setting up a company in Vietnam allows ASEAN businesses to make informed capital allocation decisions before market entry.
 If your company is serious about ASEAN expansion and needs to quantify feasibility before capital commitment, the next step is a Strategic Feasibility Assessment with GTI Partner.